OREO, Nothing Bundt Cakes to give away free cakes

-SAN DIEGO (KSWB) – Nothing Bundt Cakes bakeries in locations across North America are giving away free OREO Cookies & Cream “Bundtlets” on one day next month, the food company announced.
+Nothing Bundt Cakes bakeries in locations across North America are giving away free OREO Cookies & Cream “Bundtlets” on one day next month, the food company announced.
+KTLA’s sister station KSWB reports.

 The first 111 guests at each bakery on Monday, Mar.
 6, at 1:11 p.m. local time will receive the free cake, OREO’s individually packaged miniature Bundt Cake, in honor of OREO’s 111th birthday.
 The sweet treat features Nothing Bundt Cakes’ classic white cake baked with OREO Cookie pieces and crowned with Nothing Bundt Cakes’ signature cream cheese frosting.